Aliases for EWSR1 Gene

 GeneCards Summary for EWSR1 Gene

 EWSR1 (EWS RNA Binding Protein 1) is a Protein Coding gene.
 Diseases associated with EWSR1 include Ewing Sarcoma and Desmoplastic Small Round Cell Tumor.
-Among its related pathways are BARD1 signaling events and Chromatin Regulation / Acetylation.
+Among its related pathways are Transcriptional misregulation in cancer and BARD1 signaling events.
 GO annotations related to this gene include nucleic acid binding and identical protein binding.
 An important paralog of this gene is FUS.

 UniProtKB/Swiss-Prot for EWSR1 Gene

 Might normally function as a transcriptional repressor.
 EWS-fusion-proteins (EFPS) may play a role in the tumorigenic process.
 They may disturb gene expression by mimicking, or interfering with the normal function of CTD-POLII within the transcription initiation complex.
 They may also contribute to an aberrant activation of the fusion protein target genes.